-- 1. choose to take First-Year Preceptorial - 2. complete an additional Writing Intensive course (see Key Competencies below).
+- 1. choose to take First-Year Preceptorial or ENG 101 or 102 - 2. complete an additional Writing Intensive course (see Key Competencies below).

-A student must also pass one credit or credit-equivalent in a designated Foundation course in each area of the curriculum (Arts, History and Social Sciences, Humanities, and Mathematics and Natural Sciences).
-Designated Foundation courses in the student's area of specialization, as well as courses which address key competencies and/or experiential education may also count toward the Foundation requirement.
+A student must also pass one credit or credit-equivalent in a designated Foundations course in each area of the curriculum (Arts, History and Social Sciences, Humanities, Natural and Physical Sciences, and Quantitative and Symbolic Reasoning).
+Designated Foundations courses in the student's area of specialization, as well as courses which address key competencies and/or experiential education may also count toward the Foundations requirement.
+Credit by Examination (e.g. Advanced Placement, International Baccalaureate) cannot serve for Knox Foundations credit.